Orlando Injury Attorneys

 The exact value of your personal injury case is closely tied to the nature and severity of your injuries and the extent of your losses.
 For instance, if your injuries are long-lasting and severe, your losses are likely extensive and may include past and future medical expenses, lost wages, lost future earning potential, pain and suffering, emotional distress, loss of enjoyment of life, permanent disability, and more.
 Even if your injuries are relatively minor, however, you still may be entitled to recover for your medical bills and any other losses you experienced and you should not hesitate to consult with our office today.
 Our Orlando personal injury attorneys will strive to obtain the compensation you deserve in your particular case.

-Our focus at Hornsby Law is to stand up for the rights of people in Orlando, Winter Park and central Florida who have been injured or wronged because of the intentional, negligent, fraudulent or illegal misconduct of another.
+Our focus at Hornsby Law is to stand up for the rights of people in Orlando, Maitland and central Florida who have been injured or wronged because of the intentional, negligent, fraudulent or illegal misconduct of another.
 Our practice includes representation of victims of auto accidents and other types of personal injury, as well as resolving insurance disputes and helping victims of investment fraud recover their losses.
 Contact our successful Orlando personal injury law firm today to find out more.

 If you have been injured by the negligence or wrongful conduct of another, you may be able to recover compensation for your legal damages, which include your past and future medical expenses, lost wages, mental anguish, and pain and suffering.
 However, the burden is on you to prove all of the aspects of your claim, including the negligence or fault of the other party and the extent of your damages.
 At the same time, you must fight off the insurance company’s defenses and attempts to deny liability or minimize the value of the claim, which they often do by saying you were partly to blame for your injuries.
 At Hornsby Law, we take on the insurance companies and fight for a favorable jury verdict in court or a favorable settlement out of court.
 We frequently handle a wide range of personal injury matters.